PROGRAMME STRUCTURE

 *Depending on the number of students enrolled or other circumstances such deemed as force majeure, the programme may not offer Professional placement (SOSC7400)

-*Depending on the number of students enrolled or other circumstances deemed as force majeure, the programme may not be able to offer all concentrations, or could offer only one concentration.
+*Depending on the number of students enrolled or other circumstances deemed as force majeure, the programme may not be able to offer all concentrations.

 ELECTIVE